overlord-destro/AirBnB_clone/README.md

 To run the console, you need; Knowledge in python3, a computer with Ubuntu installed and knowledge of using a command line interpreter

 ## Installation
-To install the console; Clone the repo and run ./console.py
+To install and use the console; Clone the repo and run ./console.py
 ```
 $ git clone https://github.com/------/AirBnB_clone.git
 ```